 An EVS project is a partnership between two or more promoting organisations.
-These promoters are responsible for recruiting volunteers for their project.
+These organisations are responsible for recruiting volunteers for their project.

-Volunteers participate in EVS through a Sending Organisation in the country where they live and a Host Organisation that receives and hosts them during their period of service.
+Volunteers participate in EVS through a Sending Organisation in the country where they live and a Receiving Organisation that receives and hosts them during their period of service.

 You will receive free accommodation, food, insurance and pocket money.
-The only thing you might have to pay is a small part (maximum 10%) of your travel costs.
+The only thing you might have to pay is a small part of your travel costs.

 How can you apply?

-If you are between 18 and 30 (or at least 16 if you are from a disadvantaged background), you have two options:
+If you are between 17 and 30 you have two options:

 1. Contact an organisation that is recruiting volunteers for a granted project OR